MaitreyaGenesis/Salesforce-Notes/Admin/01Salesforce_CRM.md

 | **Org**   | Short for “organization,” the place where all your data, configuration, and customization lives.
 You and your users log in to access it.
 You might also hear this called “your instance of Salesforce”   |
 | **App**   | A set of fields, objects, permissions, and functionality to support a business process   |

+# List of some Salesforce Standard Objects

+* **Accounts** are the companies you’re doing business with.
+* You can also do business with individual people (like solo contractors) using something called **Person Accounts**.
+* **Contacts** are the people who work at an Account.
+* **Leads** are potential prospects.
+You haven’t yet qualified that they're ready to buy or what product they need.
+You don’t have to use Leads, but they can be helpful if you have team selling, or if you have different sales processes for prospects and qualified buyers.
+* **Opportunities** are qualified leads that you’ve converted.
+* When you convert the Lead, you create an Account and Contact along with the Opportunity.